aticodein/third-project/README.md

 ##### Secure keys, usernames and passwords in production should be never committed to github.
 As it suggested the Atlas MongoDB connection string to the .bashrc file:

 ```
-export MONGO_URI = " long strin with name and password "
+export MONGO_URI = " long string with name and password "
 ```
 ##### and put this in the app:
 ```